thinkshout/thinkshout/_case_studies/realizing-democracy.md

 order: 6
 image: /assets/images/case-studies/realizing-democracy-hero.jpg
 image-alt: "building in washington DC with american flags hanging."
 description: "Democracy is premised on the idea that equality of voice can overcome inequality of resources.
 Yet in recent decades, democracy in the United States has seen a shift that favors the power of private ownership at the expense of the power of public citizenship.
-The Ford Foundation Center for Social Justice, Community Change, the Center on Democracy and Organizing, Dēmos, the Open Society Foundations, and the Ford Foundation launched a new learning series called Realizing Democracy to bring people power and resources to correcting for that shift."
+The Ford Foundation, Community Change, the Center on Democracy and Organizing, Dēmos, and the Open Society Foundations, launched a new learning series called Realizing Democracy to bring people power and resources to correct for that shift.
+"
 # END LAYOUT DATA

 title: "An Iterative Website in Support of Coalition Movement Building."